 Yes.
 We want to make sure you know exactly what’s happening at all points.
 You can choose whether or not to actively authorise each payment, or you can pre-approve certain charges, depending on your personal preferences and spending limits.
 The green Axate tab on the side of your screen will always let know when you’ve been charged.
 The tab will also allow you to see prices, your progress towards the weekly “free point” and give you access to your account details.

 Axate is a pay-per-article system.
-Premium articles are 20p each, but reading just three articles in a week on the same site will give you free access to the whole of that site for the rest of that week.
+Premium articles are 20p each, but reading just one article will give you free access to the whole of that site for the rest of that day.
 If you forget our prices, just click on the green tab in the top left of your screen to open your Axate.
 This system means you never spend more than want each week, whether you read three, five, 10 or more of our longer stories*.

 No. Once you’ve signed up, the payment for each article is instantaneous.
 You won’t have to continually enter your payment details, or sign up for multiple sites.
 If you choose to pay automatically, you won’t even have to click anything.
 This system cuts out any hassle.